 Harvard University, PhD program in Film and Visual Studies (Cambridge, MA): Harvard guarantees full financial support to PhD students—including tuition, health fees, and basic living expenses—for a minimum of five years.
 This multi-year funding package includes a combination of tuition grants, stipends, traineeships, teaching fellowships, research assistantships, and other academic appointments.

-University of British Columbia (UBC), Phd in Cinema and Media Studies (Vancouver, BC, Canada): Applicants to UBC have access to a variety of funding options, including merit-based and need-based opportunities.
-A funding package of at least $18,000 for each of the first four years of their PhD.
+University of British Columbia (UBC), Phd in Cinema and Media Studies (Vancouver, BC, Canada): All students accepted and registered full-time in their graduate programs will be eligible for financial assistance from teaching assistantships and the Graduate Support Initiative (GSI).
+A funding package of at least $22,000 for each of the first four years of their Ph.D.

-University of Toronto, PhD in Cinema Studies (Toronto, ON): The Cinema Studies Institute provides base funding for all graduate students enrolled in a four-year PhD program.
-It will include tuition and fees, and $17,500.
+University of Toronto, PhD in Cinema Studies (Toronto, ON): The Cinema Studies Institute provides base funding for all graduate students enrolled in a four-year Ph.D. program.
+It will include tuition and fees, and $20,000.
 The base funding may include income from a variety of sources including external awards.

-York University, PhD in Cinema & Media Studies (Toronto, Ontario): Domestic PhD students receive more than $23,000/year along with healthcare benefits and other forms of research support.
-In recent years, most Cinema & Media Studies (CMS) PhD students have received additional funding through awards.
+York University, PhD in Cinema & Media Studies (Toronto, Ontario): Domestic PhD students receive more than $24,000/year along with healthcare benefits and other forms of research support.
+In recent years, most Cinema & Media Studies (CMS) Ph.D. students have received additional funding through awards.

 © Victoria Johnson 2020, all rights reserved